xullnn/ls_pull_over_push/230/answers.md

 https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS

-Is the `'Access-Control-Allow-Origin'` set on the server side or on the client side?
+Is the `'Access-Control-Allow-Origin'` header set on the server side or on the client side?

 answer: Server side.